obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 ---

-#### [Scene 10: Summary and Benefits]
+#### [Scene 10: Triage Alerts in Reports]
 **Narrator:**
+"Sometimes, you might need to override your security policy for an individual alert.
+This is where the triage functionality comes into play."

+**Visuals:**
+- Show a report with alerts listed.
+- Demonstrate overriding a policy by changing an alert's status from 'Monitor' to 'Block'.

+**Text on Screen:**
+"Triage Alerts"
+"Override security policy for individual alerts when necessary."

+---

+#### [Scene 11: Common Triage Cases]
+**Narrator:**
+"Common cases for triaging include dismissing an alert when the risk is tolerable, or escalating an alert's severity after evaluation."

+**Visuals:**
+- Show a scenario of dismissing an alert with reasons like 'Risk is tolerable to this project'.
+- Show a scenario of escalating an alert from 'Monitor' to 'Block' based on deeper analysis.

+**Text on Screen:**
+"Common Triage Scenarios"
+"Dismiss or escalate alerts based on project-specific evaluations."

+---

+#### [Scene 12: Summary and Benefits]
+**Narrator:**
 "By using the alert actions and configuring your security policy, you can ensure that your codebase remains secure and compliant with minimal manual intervention."

 **Visuals:**
 - Display a summary of the alert actions (Block, Warn, Monitor, Ignore).
-- Highlight the benefits of automated security policy enforcement.
+- Highlight the benefits of automated security policy enforcement and triaging alerts.

 ---